gilbarbara/generator-marionette-2/readme.md

 A Marionette 2 generator for Yeoman that provides a functional boilerplate Marionette 2 app out of the box.
 You also get access to a number of sub-generators which can be used to easily create individual models, views, collections and so on.

-Optional RequireJS (AMD) support has recently been added as a prompt when using the generator on new projects.

 ## Usage

 Install: `npm install -g generator-marionette-2`